 Nerve stimulation therapy delivers mild electrical impulses to the body.
 The system is made up of a power unit, a pair of wires, and electrode pads that are placed on your skin near the place that hurts.
 A practitioner or patient turns on the unit, and low-voltage electrical current flows into the body.

 Hundreds of studies have been done on electric nerve stimulation, but most have been small or weren't well designed.
-For this reason, some experts say TENS can give short-term relief, but long-term relief hasn't been proved.
+For this reason, some experts say TENS can give short-term relief.
+Long-term relief hasn't been proved.

-For cancer pain, the researchers said that none of the studies they looked at met their standards.
-They decided that more research is needed before TENS could be recommended as a treatment for cancer pain.
+For cancer pain, more research is needed before TENS can be recommended as a treatment for cancer pain.
 TENS may give short-term relief for some nerve-related cancer pain, according to the American Cancer Society.

 Electric nerve stimulation is generally regarded as safe.
 But it has risks just like any other medical procedure.
 For example, if the electrical current is too high or the electrodes are placed on the wrong part of the body, this can burn or irritate the skin.
 The "danger zones" include the brain, heart, eyes, and throat.
 In addition, people with heart problems, pregnancy, or implanted devices, including infusion pumps, pacemakers, and defibrillators, should not get this treatment.